 Cites are complex and dynamic networks of physical, social and economic interactions.
 Understanding the varied layers of urban areas such as demography, density, infrastructure, natural spaces, amongst others, can highlight sustainability opportunities and potential risks in the planning, design and management of the high-density spaces in cities.
-Geographic information systems or GIS combines topographical, ecological, social and economic data to visualise and map geographic spaces.
+Geographic information systems or GIS combine topographical, ecological, social and economic data to visualise and map geographic spaces.

 GIS technicians may assist scientists, land use planners, engineers or related professionals in identifying the spatial needs and challenges of projects.
 They work predominately in office environments with advanced computer software programs and may travel to the field, if possible, to verify and collect data.